segasai/q3c/README.md

 In this demonstration we'll assume that you have the table called "mytable" with "ra" and "dec" columns (right ascension and declination in degrees).

-First, you will need to create the spatial index, using the following command:
+First, you will need to create the spatial index, using the command:

 `my_db# CREATE INDEX ON mytable (q3c_ang2ipix(ra, dec)); `